RatDotRaw/TagLens/README.md

 TODO: Add usage instructions
 run the main script with `python main.py`

-## Docs
+## Progress

-Check out the `docs/` for what the project currently does.
+You can view the current progress and to do list in `progress.md`

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+~~Please make sure to update tests as appropriate.~~ (I wrote no tests myself :-( )

+Don't know what to contribure, search for `TODO:` in the code!

 ## License